Olasunkanmi-O/AWS-IAM/IAM.md

 ![](./img/00.choose-the-service.png)
 2. select user groups from the side bar menu
 ![](./img/01.click.png)
-3. Give a name to the group and create the group
+3. Give a name to the group and create the group, in our case, the groups are DevOps and Staff.
 ![](./img/02create-group.png)
-4. Attach the required policy(ies) the group as required or as needed, in the case of this assignment, adminisrator access policy was the required policy for the DevOps group while Readonly access was for the Staff group
+4. Attach the required policy(ies) to the group as required or as needed, in the case of this assignment, administrator access policy was the required policy for the DevOps group while ReadOnly access was for the Staff group
 ![](./img/03attach%20policy.png)
 5. Create the second group as well and attach the required policies just like before
 ![](./img/05staff-group.png)